35+ Construction Safety Statistics & Injury Numbers (2024)

 Construction Eye Injury Statistics

-Eye injuries on construction sites are more common than you might think, and many could be avoided with better safety measures.
+Eye injuries on construction sites are more common than you might think.
+However, many injuries could be avoided with better safety measures.
 Below are important stats that highlight just how serious the issue is:

 • In 2021, construction workers suffered 2,470 eye-related injuries or illnesses.